Threshold resummation for $Z$-boson pair production at NNLO+NNLL: Acknowledgements

+In the left panel of \fig{fig:match_ZZ_mur}, we present the uncertainties due to only the renormalization scale by keeping the $\mu_F=Q$ fixed.
+Similarly, in the right panel, the uncertainties due to only factorization scale variations for fixed $\mu_R=Q$ are given.
 It is also worth noting that while performing the resummation, the large partonic threshold logarithms are resummed to all orders in the perturbation series that is expanded in $\as$, and hence the uncertainties due to $\mu_R$ are expected to be smaller for a given $\mu_F$ as shown in the left panel of \fig{fig:match_ZZ_mur}.
 However, the scale $\mu_F$ enters both the PDFs as well as the parton coefficient functions.
-The uncertainty due to $\mu_F$ need not decrease as a result of resummation where the PDFs used are extracted at a particular fixed order.
-Such a behaviour of $\mu_F$ scale uncertainty can be seen in the right panel of \fig{fig:match_ZZ_mu} and has already been reported in the literature \cite{Banerjee:2017cfc,Banerjee:2018vvb,AH:2019phz,Das:2019bxi,Das:2020gie,AH:2020cok,AH:2020iki,AH:2021kvg,AH:2021vdc,Bhattacharya:2021hae,Das:2022zie,Ravindran:2022aqr,Das:2024auk}.
+The uncertainty due to $\mu_F$ need not decrease as a result of resummation where the PDFs used are extracted at a particular fixed-order.
+Such a behavior of $\mu_F$ scale uncertainty can be seen in the right panel of \fig{fig:match_ZZ_mur} and has already been reported in the literature \cite{Banerjee:2017cfc,Banerjee:2018vvb,AH:2019phz,Das:2019bxi,Das:2020gie,AH:2020cok,AH:2020iki,AH:2021kvg,AH:2021vdc,Bhattacharya:2021hae,Das:2022zie,Ravindran:2022aqr,Das:2024auk}.